I can hear her heart beat for a thousand miles

 She give me love, love, love, love, crazy love

-She's got a fine sense of humor when I'm feeling low down
+She got a fine sense of humor when I'm feeling low down

-And when I come to her when the sun goes down
+Yeah, when I come to her when the sun goes down

 Take away my trouble, take away my grief

-Take away my heartache, in the night like a thief
+Take away my heartache in the night like a thief

-Yes I need her in the daytime
+Yeah, and I need her in the daytime (I need her)

-Yes I need her in the night
+Yeah, and I need her in the night (I need her)

-And when I'm returning from so far away
+Yeah, when I'm returning from so far away

 Lyrics submitted by yuri_sucupira